 P.S.
 Artpark isn’t called ‘art’ park for no reason.
 Artpark is home to many sculptures and art projects if you’re looking for some time to kill before the concert, walk around and enjoy the public art.

-Also, stop here to jam out to live music on the patio and drinks.
-You could stay all night or walk to Main Street and bar crawl around Lewiston.
+Also, stop here to enjoy the patio bar for drinks.
+You could stay all night or walk around Main Street and bar crawl around Lewiston.